jamesmaniscalco/jamesmaniscalco.github.io/_posts/2014-07-27-jekyll-sass-pre-commit-hook.md

 {% endhighlight %}

+Voila!
 Now, when we try to commit, git will build the site, copy the CSS to the Github-appropriate directory, and add the file to the repository before executing the commit.
 In addition, if the build fails with any errors, the commit won't go through.